 Should You Wear a Helmet?

-If you're sliding down hill on snow you should be wearing a helmet.
-Period.
-Helmet usage has exploded over the past few decades, and for good reason.
-Helmets have become increasingly comfortable, warm, versatile and stylish; not to mention safer.
-It's hard for manufacturers or the industry to prove that wearing a helmet in fact improves your chances of surviving a serious traumatic brain injury, but its also hard to argue that a safety rated helmet won't absorb some of the energy during a blow to the head and increase your chances of a good recovery.
-Take a look at some helmets after any serious crash and its easy to see.
+It's hard for manufacturers or the industry to prove that wearing a helmet improves your chances of surviving a severe traumatic brain injury.
+Still, it's also hard to argue that a safety-rated helmet won't absorb some of the energy during a blow to the head.

 Ski and Snowboard Helmet Certifications

 There is no US law to mandate any protective standards of snowsports helmets.
 Fortunately, two independent organizations certify snow helmets to a safety standard.
 Most retailers in the US only sell products that meet either one or both of these standards.

 American Society for Testing and Materials (ASTM)

 The American Society for Testing and Materials (ASTM) is the American Standard for brands producing helmets for US Sale.